polotno-project/polotno-site/docs/element.md

   strokeWidth: 0,
   stroke: 'black',
   lineHeight: 1,
-  letterSpacing: 0, // % from font size
+  letterSpacing: 0, // % from font size,

+  // can user select element?
+  // if false, element will be "invisible" for user clicks
+  selectable: true,
+  // use for absolute positing of element
+  alwaysOnTop: false,
+  // also we can hide some elements from the export
+  showInExport: true,
 });
 ```